 He is of English and Irish descent.
 McCartney was brought up in a non-religious environment.
 With just one younger brother, Michael, he enjoyed a pleasant childhood while studying music and art.
 The 11+ exam, often known as “the scholarship” in Liverpool, was passed by only four pupils at his age, and he was one of them, earning a spot in Liverpool Institute for Boys.
 From 1953 through 1960, he pursued his education there, gaining A levels in English and Art

 At the age of 14, Paul McCartney was traumatized by his mother’s sudden death from breast cancer.
-Shortly afterward, he wrote his first song.
+Shortly afterwards, he wrote his first song.

 Initial musical journey